gijit/gi/README.md

 the first `import "fmt"` and the first use of `fmt.Sprintf` from the REPL.

-The varargs and int64 nature of Sprintf made this extra tricky.
-And it's not quite done.
+The varargs and int64 handling required in `fmt.Sprintf` made this extra tricky.
+And so it's not quite done.

 Nonetheless, I'm releasing v0.6.0 because there were big refactorings that provide significant new functionality.